 Is Invisalign Worth It?

-The key is to find an experienced, well trained provider to perform your dental work.
-This is especially true for Invisalign go and Invisalign express, which have shorter durations and less room for errors.
+The key is to find an experienced, well-trained provider to perform your dental work.
+If you choose Invisalign go or Invisalign express, pay extra special attention to your provider’s success rates with these tools.
+Both have short durations and little room for errors.

 Invisalign Reviews & Ratings

-Before you make your final decision remember that a quick Google search can reveal a wealth of information from prior patients.
+Before choosing your provider, remember that a quick Google search can reveal a wealth of information from prior patients.
 Invisalign ratings depend on the success of each patient’s Invisalign journey.
-Simply type in your provider’s name and search for his or her ratings and reviews.
+Simply type in your provider’s name and search for their ratings and reviews.
 Read each Invisalign review carefully.

 Here are the current categories and the associated number of cases per year.